Helping investors grow wealth and mitigate risk since 1997.

 The result: a table that shows the best, worst, and average returns investors would have experienced over those given holding periods, regardless of which month they began investing.

-By reducing volatility and avoiding major losses, the DRS has a dramatic impact on rolling returns (experiences of your clients) through market cycles.
+By reducing volatility and avoiding major losses, the DRS has a dramatic impact on rolling returns (experiences of investors) through market cycles.

-The takeaway—the longer investors held the DRS, the better their overall returns on a relative and risk-adjusted basis.
+The takeaway—historically, the longer investors held the DRS, the better their overall returns on a relative and risk-adjusted basis.

 Across the four major asset classes shown above, our strategy has met or exceeded our Target Return Band over 98% of the time.